MinaGirgis2000/PyGPACalculator/README.md

   - "none": no lab class

 ### Inputing More Than 8 Classes
-- Copy the class template
+- Copy the dictionary template of a class
 - Go into classes.py
   - Paste the template
   - Change the name of the variable